-Players who enjoy long successful careers are not only gifted physically, they have a strong mental game and support system.
+People who enjoy long successful careers are not only gifted physically, they have a strong mind and support system.

-Mental and emotional stress resulting from both the external and internal pressure of being an elite athlete can result in Brain-Overload (B.O.) and that stinks.
+Mental and emotional stress resulting from both the external and internal pressure of being a business leader or elite athlete can result in Brain Overload (B.O.) and that stinks.

 • Mental and physical exhaustion